Alphaly2K/Alphaly2K/README.md

 - I can only speak Chinese, English and little Japanese(maybe some Esperanto, too).
 - Now I'm a DotNet developer and concentrate on Desktop Development.
 - Nowadays, I cannot contribute frequently due to the stress from studying.
+- I am waiting for the release of DotNet 6.0.
 ##### **For the Chinese version for this README file, please click [here](i18n/README_zh-cn.md)(but less information)**
 ### GitHub Status
 [![Anrag's github stats](https://github-readme-stats.vercel.app/api?username=alphaly2k)](https://github.com/anuraghazra/github-readme-stats)